segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 ## What happens if I change my workspace name or slug?

 Changing your workspace name or slug won't impact any sources or destinations you've already configured.
 If you're using [Segment's Public API](/docs/api), you'll need to change the slug in your request URLs.

-> error "We were unable to save your changes, please try again" If you see the above notification when you are changing workspace slug, it often means the slug has been taken.
+> error "We were unable to save your changes, please try again"
+> If you see this error message when trying to change a workspace slug, it often means the slug is already taken.

 ## Can I recover a source or workspace after I delete it?